jimchen2/markdown-parser/README.md

 ## Improvements ToDo

-- [ ] Remember where you left out in cookies
+- [ ] Remember where the document left out in cookies
 - [ ] Address performance concerns: Optimize dynamic updating to handle large content more efficiently.
 - [ ] Enhance code formatting: Add syntax highlighting and a copy button for code blocks in HTML output.
 - [ ] Add Page Redirect for subroutes